symlex/input-validation/README.md

 **getDefinition($key = null, $propertyName = null): mixed**

 Returns the form field definition(s).
 If $key is null, definitions for all fields are returned.
 If $propertyName is null and $key is not null, only the definition of the given field key are returned.
-If both arguments are not null, only the definition of the given form field property is returned (for example, getDefinition('firstname', 'type') returns 'string').
+If both arguments are not null, only the definition of the given form field property is returned (for example, getDefinition('firstname', 'type') might return 'string').
 A FormException is thrown otherwise.

+**getFieldDefinition(string $name): array**

+Returns form field definition as array (wrapper for getDefinition)

+**getFieldProperty(string $name, string $property): mixed**

+Returns a field property from the form definition (wrapper for getDefinition)

 **addDefinition($key, array $definition)**